rnd7/profile/README.md

 # About
 Welcome fellow.
-Take a seat and enjoy my presentation and projection.
+Take a seat and enjoy my presentation.
 A lot of spare time work is part of it.
-When it compiles and feels bit robust it is likely that it ends up here.
+When it compiles and feels a kind of robust it is likely that it ends up here.
 Time is rare and there is so much stuff to do, so I will presumably not accept any Feature-Requests.
 Feel free to send me Pull-Requests, but please be patient.

-# Me, but not in person
+# The guy behind the keyboard
 Skip this if you don't care.

 ## CV
 Since I got my first Computer in 1992 I am passionate about digital creation.
-I gathered a variety of different skills.
+I gathered a variety of different skills at different levels.
 I produced music, designed and illustrated print and screen media, filmed and produced videos, modeled and animated in all Dimensions and finally wrote uncountable Lines of code.
 I started to work as professional Screen and UI Designer way back in 2005 after I canceled my physics studies.

 Because I already had some coding experience and due to the increasing demand for web developers during the web 2.0 hype, it did not take long to shift my focus.
 Until 2012 I worked as employee and freelancer in various projects for different well known companies and end customers.
 After 7 years of intense work I felt exhausted and decided to take a break for the next 7 years.
 During this period I learned, I handcrafted, I lived without anything except a backpack.
 I even tried to get along without any money.
 Particularly this is really hard to achieve in our capital driven world.
 So after a bit more then two years I considered to work part time as software developer again, while still keeping the balance living remote on my "Wagenplatz".